GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis/probabilistic_inundation/README.md

 qsub run_compute_thresholds_at_exceedance_rate_of_epistemic_uncertainty_percentile.sh
 ```

-If there is too much work for a single node, you can split the work into pieces
+If the previous command includes too much work for a single node, you can instead split the work into pieces
 by editing `make_threshold_epistemic_uncertainty_jobs.R`.
 It can be used to produce a number of separate jobs for either depth or
-max-stage.
-Each job will work on a subset of domains, and can be separately
+max-stage thresholds with epistemic uncertainty.
+Each job will work on
-submitted like this:
+a subset of domains, and can be separately submitted like this:
 ```bash
 # Make the submission scripts
 Rscript make_threshold_epistemic_uncertainty_jobs.R